opendilab/DI-smartcross/docs/source/rl_environments.rst

     cfg = EasyDict(cfg)
     env = SumoEnv(config=cfg.env)

 The env configuration consists of basic definition and observation\\action\\reward settings.
 The basic definition includes the cumo config file, episode length and light duration.
-The obs\action\reward define the detail setting of each contains.
+The obs-action-reward define the detail setting of each contains.

 .. code:: yaml